 A highchair is available on request.

 A maximum of two well-behaved dogs are welcome from February to September only.
 They must be kept to the ground floor uncarpeted areas of the property and are not permitted in the bedrooms or on the furniture.
+Dogs are not accepted between October and January.

 Important - Hoscote have a number of active Conservation Projects in progress.
 It is therefore essential that dogs are kept on leads at all times while on the estate, both to protect the estate’s conservation measures, the farm’s livestock and your dogs.
 The estate would be pleased to advise on alternative local walks to enjoy with your dogs.